jmmhappy/InteractiveCharacterPathFollowing/README.md

 LocomotionFlat10_000.bvh
 LocomotionFlat10_000_mirror.bvh

-Clone the PFNN repository and extract those bvh files into somewhere under this repository(`/path/to/repo/BvhData/`).
+Extract those bvh files into somewhere under this repository(`/path/to/repo/BvhData/`).

 ## How to Use